Updated May 17, 2021

 Yes. but if your SIM card is Globe or TM, you do not need to have any data plan active to be able to use GCash as the majority of the feature usage is zero-rated.
 Even if you have no load, GCash can be still be used, similar to Facebook in free mode.
 The only features that use data in the app are the linking services (BPI, Paypal, Debit Card).
 So for those, it is better to do it when you have Internet connectivity.

 However, if you are using a different SIM, i.e., Smart, TnT or others, this zero-rating does not apply.

 Can I also register via USSD (*143#)?

 Yes, you need to have a Globe SIM to be able to do this.
 You need to dial *143# on your phone to show the USSD options.

-After this you will need to press the selection for GCash (depends on whether there was an update with the menu) and then 1 (Register) for registering a new account, then follow the instructions.
+After this, you will need to press the selection for GCash (depends on whether there was an update with the menu) and then 1 (Register) for registering a new account, then follow the instructions.
 You would need to input your MPIN, full name, birth year, and address.
 Afterward, you will then be receiving an SMS that registration is successful.

 Can GCash be used overseas?

 Does GCash have a maintaining balance?

 No. However, GCash has a dormancy fee of Php 50.
 This amount will be taken from your GCash balance.
 This only happens if you don’t use your account for six months.
 Do not worry though, GCash will be reminding you of this a few days before via SMS.

 If you do not have an existing balance when the trigger happens, then your GCash account will be automatically closed.
 You will need to create a new one.